Nick

 thought we'd have a discussion about that - more details to follow.

-date for the third one isn't fixed yet, but it'll be on the theme
+The date for the third one isn't fixed yet,

 of 'Are political parties healthy, and are whips in Parlioament